nos81/QIT-python/README.txt

 Some of the source files have literature references relevant to the algorithms or concepts used.
-These references use the reStructuredText citation syntax.
-Each reference is on its own line and starts with the characters ".. [".
+These references use the reStructuredText citation syntax: each reference is on its own line and starts with the characters ".. [".
 One can compile a list of all the references in the toolkit using the shell command ::